Cwantic/Documentation/Explorer/Study.md

 ### 4.3 BEAMSTRESS

-This create a brick that let you import *.bst files that are converted to MetaL file.
+This creates a brick that lets you import *.bst files that are converted to MetaL file.

 ![Image](../Images/Study11.jpg)

 {: .warning }
->ATTENTION, only recent bst files are allowed.
-If the file is too old, we recommand to open the file in a recent BEAMSTRESS and resave the model.
+>ATTENTION, only version 2.0.0 or higher bst files can be imported.
+If the file version is too old, we recommand to open it with a recent BEAMSTRESS and save the model again.

 ### 4.4 Python